keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 To exploit this feature you need to install Keptn and deploy an application, for instance, you can follow [step #1-#3 here](../getting-started/observability.md#step-1-install-keptn)

-To visualize traces you will require either Jaeger or Grafana:
+To collect traces you will require Jaeger.
+To visualise and inspect the traces, you can either use the Jaeger UI or Grafana.

 - Install
   [Grafana](https://grafana.com/grafana/)